 The ten houses at 511-529 Beacon are of a similar pattern, all with entrances on the east side and cylindrical bays on the west.
 The houses furthest east and west in the group (511 and 529 Beacon) have brick bays which extend to the third story, with two windows above the bay on the fourth story.
 The next two houses from either end (513 and 527 Beacon) have rusticated stone bays which are cylindrical for the first two stories and angled on the third story, with single arched window above surrounded by decorative stonework with a triangular top.
 The next two houses from either end (515 and 525 Beacon) have brick cylindrical bays to the third story, with three windows above surrounded by decorative stonework with a fan shape at the top.
 The four houses in the center of the grouping (517-519-521-523 Beacon) are variations on the same themes.

-511 Beacon was purchased from Chadwick & Stillings in October of 1888 by Mary Gertrude (Dana) Mason, the widow of Herbert Cowpland Mason.
-She is shown as the owner on the 1895.
-1898, and 1908 Bromley maps.
+On October 8, 1880, 511 Beacon was purchased from N. Henry Chadwick and Oscar Stillings by Mary Gertrude (Dana) Mason, the widow of Herbert Cowpland Mason.

 She continued to live there during the 1908-1909 winter season, but moved thereafter to Brookline.

-In August of 1909, 511 Beacon was purchased from Mary Mason by Bernard J. Woods and his wife, Mary S. (Morrison) Woods.
+On August 17, 1909, 511 Beacon was purchased from Mary Mason by Beatrice S. (Morrison) Woods, the wife of Bernard J. Woods.
 They previously had lived at 1077 Boylston.
-Mary Woods is shown as the owner on the 1912, 1917, 1928, and 1938 Bromley maps.
 By the 1920s, they also maintained a home in Beverly Farms.

 When they married, Bernard and Beatrice Woods were instructors in physical education and gymnastics.
 Their marriage was announced in an October 12, 1906, Boston Globe article which featured both of their photographs and described them as “occupying positions of high favor among Back Bay people of this city and of the north shore summer colony for their success in training young people in gymnastics and athletics.”
 The article also commented on the gifts received by the couple, noting “Of all the presents, three were particularly well received, for three of Mr. Woods’ pupils, who are young students of sloyd work, patiently labored and made for him two tables of mission type and a wooden casket for cigars and cigarettes, on the top of which is carved a rabbit, suggestive of Mr. Woods’ pet name, ‘Bunnie,’ by which he is best known to his ‘chicks.’”